neotreks/accuterra-maps-android-samples/README.md

 # accuterra-maps-android-samples
-a collection of samples demonstrating use of AccuTerra maps in Android
+Collection of samples demonstrating use of AccuTerra Maps in Android.